-The Overview and Scrutiny Management Committee at its meeting on 13 March 2009 considered a report on the terms of reference of the Overview and Scrutiny Committees.
+The Committee will recall that at its meeting on 16 December 2008 it considered a report on the role of Scrutiny.

-This was as a result of the Management Committee's decision at its meeting on 16 December 2008 that the terms of references of the existing committees would need to be looked at again as they were based on a Local Area Agreement that no longer exists and has been changed dramatically.
+The Committee agreed that the terms of references of the existing committees would need to be looked at again as they are based on a Local Area Agreement that no longer exists and has been changed dramatically.